Destr1x/Destr1x/README.md

-- I’m currently working on **Game Hacking, and Reverse Engineering**
+- I’m currently working on **Game Hacking and Reverse Engineering**

 - Support/Help or Contact **Discord: arlc10**